GregPetropoulos/Professional-README-Generator/README.md

 - [License](#license)

 ## Installation
 npm i, npm -y, npm inquirer, import the module for the generateMarkdown.js into the index.js

 ## Usage
-see scrfeenshots and vide
+See screenshots and video

 ### Video
 [![a video walkthrough of the README generator](assets/images/screenshot1.png)](http://www.youtube.com/watch?v=xi-pgWb11iY "README Generator Walk Through")